BhumiAgile/test-business-search/README.md

 ## Set API Credentials

-Here, we will need to perform searching for the business data of the company like, company address, phone number, emails, domain, etc. For that it is required to use various APIs to get missing business data.
-So we need credentials for the perticular API.
+Here, we will need to perform searching for the business data of the company like company address, phone number, emails, domain, etc. For that, it is required to use various APIs to get missing business data.
+So we need credentials for the particular API.
 The APIs used in this project are,

 * Google Place API
 * Facebook Place SEarch API